mo-sijar/sharepoint-con/README.md

 # Sharepointing
 A library to establish connection to sharepoint.
 Then operate on this connection.
 Right now it's only possible to upload files.

-This library depends on office 365 library, and it will use active directory authentication to connect to SharePoint.
+This library depends on office 365 library: `Office365-REST-Python-Client`, and it will use active directory authentication to connect to SharePoint.

 ## Installation
 In order to install this library you need to obtain an `SSH code`